FairportRobotics/MatchScoutingApp/README.md

 - All lookup data and captured data is stored as JSON in localStorage.
 This is less-than ideal but good enough and fast enough to have allowed a reduced development cycle.

-## Setup he Development Environment
+## Setup the Development Environment
-- Download the source.
+- Download or clone the source
 - Open the source folder in VS Code
 - From a terminal (either external or the terminal integrated into VS Code) execute the following command